CAE Team

 Corinne is CAE’s Inclusive Environments Specialist.
 She is an NRAC Consultant with an architectural background and has worked as an access consultant for over 20 years for a wide selection of public and private sector clients.
 Corinne’s projects include access consultancy across all sectors including corporate, university, housing and charity sectors.
 In her previous roles Corinne has been involved in a variety of projects including Natural History Museum, redevelopment of London Bridge station, Built Environment Assessor for the Irish Government funded National Disability Authority Excellence through Access Award Scheme and providing access consultancy services for provision of temporary overlay to existing facilities being used as venues for the London 2012 Olympic and Paralympic Games.

 A black and white photo of Maddy, a women with shoulder length blonde hair.
 She wears a black jumper.
-Maddy Rees, LLM – Senior Project Manager
+Maddy Rees, MA, LLM – Senior Project Manager